 Tickets: Adults – 8.5 €; Reduced – 7 €; Children under 12 – free

 If you are ever near Brussels in the spring, the Kasteel van Groot-Bijgaarden (Groot-Bijgaarden Castle) is the castle that you need to visit!
 Particularly if you want to contemplate the 14-hectares of gardens in full bloom.
-This castle wins for the most beautiful spring garden in Belgium.
+This is considered the best castle in Brussels BECAUSE of its beautiful garden!

 Unfortunately, the original castle was completely destroyed, but a stunning Flemish Renaissance edifice replaced it in the 17th-century.
 So, it is still an incredible building to look at.